ceever/Radio-Browser.info.lua/README.md

 ---
 **INSTALLATION:**

-Put the according .lua file in the according subfolder of the VLC lua directory.
+Put the according .lua file in the according subfolder (see below) of the VLC lua directory.
 VLC lua directory by default:
 * Windows (all users): %ProgramFiles%\VideoLAN\VLC\lua\
 * Windows (current user): %APPDATA%\VLC\lua\
 * Linux (all users): /usr/lib/vlc/lua/